rundtjan/Serverless-data-parser-tool-for-project-proposals/documentation/Parsa-instructions.md

 Bot User OAuth Token can be found from the app dashboard "OAuth & Permissions" &rarr; "OAuth Tokens for Your Workspace".
 This is needed to the .env file.

 #### Slack bot instructions
 The created app/bot must be invited to the channel where you want to parse the messages.
 If the bot is not in the channel you can not access to view the parsed messages in the Parsa UI.
-You can invite the bot to the channel with "@[your-bot-name-here]" and remove with "@remove [your-bot-name-here]" or "@kick [your-bot-name-here]".
+You can invite the bot to the channel with the following command:

+>"@[your-bot-name-here]"

+and remove with the following command:

+>"@remove [your-bot-name-here]"

+or

+>"@kick [your-bot-name-here]"

 #### Configuring your .env file
 Your .env file should look like this to work: